 This might be what you’re aiming for if your orchid roots are damaged and you’re trying to nurture them back to life.

-Maybe your Cattleya got severely sunburned and you’re trying to recuperate the plant, in determent to seeing a beautiful flower this season.
+Maybe your Cattleya got severely sunburned and you’re trying to recuperate the plant, in determent to see a beautiful flower this season.

 If this is the case, use your fertilizer constantly, just avoid root burn, and only do this for a temporary period.